lydia274/mh-app/README.md

-# Mental Health Wellness App
+# Mind Glass, a mental health awareness and wellness app

-Welcome to the Mental Health Wellness App, a dynamic web application designed to support your mental well-being.
-This app allows you to track your thoughts, gratitude, and mood, providing you with tools to enhance your mental health and awareness.
-It utilizes modern web technologies such as React, React Router, and Axios for seamless functionality.
+Welcome to Mind Glass, a dynamic web application designed to spread awareness and support your mental well-being.

+Mind Glass allows you to journal, input gratitude messages, and rate your mood.
+It is built using React, React Router, and Axios.

 ## Features